 The taxable and assessed values are not linked to one another except that the taxable can not exceed the assessed value and the year following a transfer of property the capped value is uncapped to equal the assessed value, otherwise the two are separate numbers.
 Your assessed value may stay the same or decrease while the taxable value increases.
 Constitutional amendment Proposal A of 1995 set a restriction on the increase of taxable value, linked to the CPI, not necessarily linked to the assessed value.

 Uncapping taxable value occurs the year after a property is “transferred” or sold.
 The “cap” on taxable value is removed and taxable value will be the same as the assessed value.

 Property Tax is determined by your taxable value.
 Divide your taxable value by 1000 and then multiply it by your millage rate to determine your property tax.

-If you have any valuation questions, you may speak with the Township Assessor on Saturday's from 10:00 am - 2:00 pm.
-Call 772-6701 ext.
+If you have any valuation questions, you may speak with the Township Assessor, Steve Hansen, on Tuesday's & Thursday's from 8:30 am - 12:00 pm.
+Call 772-6701 Ext.
 104 and leave a message or e-mail Steve.Hansen@zeelandtwp.org.